mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Lecture1-Part2.md

 ##### 57:23

 [Dogen](glossary#dogen) [Zenji](glossary#zenji) mentions, from the beginning just like this.
 That's why it's a little bit difficult to understand.
-That's why you should digest what I said again and again; then, if you get into this Genjōkōan, a little bit easier to understand.
+That's why you should digest what I said again and again; then, if you get into this [Genjokoan](shobogenjo#genjokoan), a little bit easier to understand.
 So tomorrow I want to get into.

 Do you have a question?